May 2025

 The benefits that you’ll gain from installing solar panels include:

-• Shielding you from fluctuations in the price of energy
+• Shielding you from energy price hikes

 • Reducing your dependence on the grid